-Bolivia seeks new leader as Morales heads for Mexico refuge
+Bolivia seeks new leader as Morales heads to Mexico for refuge

 In Bolivia’s highland capital La Paz, roadblocks were still in place after soldiers and police patrolled late into the night to deter fighting between rival political groups and looting that erupted after Morales’ resignation.

-The charismatic, 60-year-old, former coca leaf farmer was beloved by the poor when he won power in 2006, but alienated Bolivians by insisting on seeking a fourth term.
+The charismatic 60-year-old former coca-leaf farmer was beloved by the poor when he won power in 2006, but alienated Bolivians by insisting on seeking a fourth term, in defiance of term limits and a 2016 referendum in which Bolivians voted against him being allowed to do so.

+Paraguayan President Mario Abdo said on Tuesday his country had been willing to grant political asylum to Morales, though he rejected suggestions of a coup.
+He added several leaders in the region had discussed how to help bring peace back to Bolivia.

+“If he resigned, it is not a coup.
+He resigned,” he said.

-Lawmakers were expected to meet on Tuesday to formally accept Morales’ resignation and begin deciding an interim leadership prior to a new election.
+Lawmakers were expected to meet on Tuesday to formally accept Morales’ resignation and begin deciding on an interim leader prior to a new election.

 The government collapsed on Sunday after the Organization of American States (OAS) delivered a damning report on irregularities during the October vote, prompting ruling party allies to quit and the army to urge Morales’ departure.

-With Morales’ deputy and many allies in government and parliament also gone, opposition politician and Senate second vice-president Jeanine Anez may take the top job temporarily.
+With Morales’ deputy and many allies in government and parliament also gone, opposition politician and Senate second vice-president, Jeanine Anez, was theoretically in line to take the top job temporarily and said she would accept.

+However, in a sign of stark divisions and the complex path ahead, Anez tweeted a memo from Morales’ Movement for Socialism (MAS) party, which said she was also part of a coup and that Adriana Salvatierra, the Senate leader who resigned on television on Sunday should, instead, lead the transition.

+“Don’t they know that the ex-President of the Senate publicly resigned?” she wrote.

 Bolivia and Latin America are starkly divided by Morales’ fall, with detractors exulting in the fall of a “dictator” and supporters denouncing a coup by right-wing foes determined to put Bolivia’s capitalist elite back in charge.